U60NMTMiner/husky-mine-rescuer-o/README.md

 roslaunch husky_base base3.launch
 ```

-This can be started with options by:
+This can be started with options:
 ```
 roslaunch husky_base base3.launch arg:=value arg:=value
 ```